Brocade's IP storage portfolio takes to the network

 The portfolio adds new technology and features to Brocade’s existing products, including its VDX 6740 switch and the 7840 extension switch, which has been enhanced to support IP, as well as fibre channel.
 Brocade says it enables the equivalent of local replication performance, but delivers it over long distances with strong encryption to address disaster recovery requirements.

-The company says it will enable moving up to 50 times more data with 256-bit IPsec encryption for a high performance and secure infrastructure for replication between geographically distributed data centres.
+The company says it will enable moving up to 50 times more data with 256-bit IPsec encryption for a high performance and secure infrastructure for replication between geographically distributed data centers.

 Fabric Vision technology has been added to the previously announced VDX 6740 switch, enabling advanced policy-based monitoring and alerting.
 Brocade says IT staff will be able to quickly deploy a resilient and high performance storage network through zero-touch, self-forming fabrics and provision network capacity with minimal intervention and virtually no learning curve.